 Patrice Brunet, President of the Board of directors

-Anne Belliveau is a Senior Director in Marketing Communications for Business Solutions East and TELUS Quebec.
+Anne Belliveau was a Senior Director in Marketing Communications for Business Solutions East and TELUS Quebec.
 She has over 20 years of executive-level experience in communications, marketing, and fundraising within the arts, education, technology, and economic development sectors both in Canada and internationally.
 Anne holds a BA in Communications from the Université du Québec à Montréal.
 Anne is also the author of four novels, including the best-selling trilogy La grande mascarade, under the pen wing A.B.Winter.

 Director and Senior Producer- New Business Development, Mathieu contributed to the growth of Ubisoft Montreal since its beginning in 1997.
 He produced and and deployed numerous international gaming experiences, including the "Tom Clancy's Splinter Cell" franchise.
 Mathieu currently leads a division creating new innovative games, with advanced digital technologies.
 He also seeks to use game design principles and game technologies to feed other sectors, such as the medical and sports industry.